jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 **Observation: All query results are fetched at once.**
 **Problem:** All result rows and generated entities are stored in memory and this may take much space introducing long gc times and risk of an out of memory situation.
 **Solution:** Use an iterator to iterate through the set of result rows while processing them, and utilize setFetchSize.
-Set fetch size for each query such that in most cases the the number of rows actually returned/processed just fits in that size.
+Set fetch size for each query such that in most cases the number of rows actually returned/processed just fits in that size.
 Note that for sizes larger than one hundred, memory usage may become an issue, depending on how much data is in the returned columns/rows.
 So, only set it higher than 100 if you know there is only little data returned per row, like 3 rather short columns.